Arna Beth

 Some would approach this subversion with gleeful irony, as an effort of undermining, there are various ways one can approach this over-identification.

+Nancy Grossman approaches this rebellion in a restrictive way.
+Her works are armored in leather_ overrepresenting masculine ideals of power, but there is a fetishistic element, they are constrained, silenced or even imprisoned by the same system that supposedly empowers it.
+A devoted masculinity that suffocates itself.
+It is constrained power.
 The missiles, or stakes in my own work are not only objects of weapons, but through the piercing and the penetration of my characters bodies, the violence inflicted, it over-identifies with an empowerment narrative frequently forced on women in a (male) totalitarian oppression.
-It becomes an armor, a literal weaponized body, in violation of our own capacity for violence.
+A literal weaponized body in violation of our own capacity for violence.

-Using the weapon of violent masculinity against you, instead for you thus becoming immune to its damage.
+We must criticize that queer body needs to be both perpetually invulnerable and threatened. and by using the weapon of violent masculinity against you, instead for you thus becoming immune to its damage.

 Candelabra, 2025.